 Region (Georgian Imereti) in the southwest of Georgia; see there.

-Rich ornaments with fruit-bearing vines are found on the walls of temples in the towns of Samtavisi, Ikalto, Gelati, Nikortsminda, Vardzia and Zarmza.
-In a poem by the Greek scholar Apollonius of Rhodes (3rd century BC), the librarian of the famous library in Alexandria, it is said in his work "Argonautica" that the Argonauts (heroes of Greek mythology), on their arrival in the capital Colchis, saw climbing vines at the entrance to the royal palace and a fountain with wine in the shade of the trees.
-Georgian legends testify to the love of the vine.
+Rich ornaments with fruit-covered vines can be found on the walls of temples in the cities of Samtavisi, Ikalto, Gelati, Nikortsminda, Vardzia and Zarmza.
+A poem by the Greek scholar Apollonius of Rhodes (3rd century BC), the librarian of the famous library in Alexandria, states in his work "Argonautica" that the Argonauts (heroes of Greek mythology) saw climbing vines at the entrance to the royal palace and a fountain of wine in the shade of the trees when they arrived in the capital of Colchis.
+Georgian legends bear witness to the love of the vine.
 Georgia adopted Christianity in the fourth century.
-The first cross was supposedly made of grapevines to demonstrate Christian religion and vine as the country's most sacred goods.
-For many centuries, viticulture had the greatest economic importance in Georgia, finally reaching an absolute peak in the Middle Ages.
+The first cross was allegedly made from vines to demonstrate the Christian religion and the vine as the country's most sacred assets.
+For many centuries, viticulture was of great economic importance in Georgia and finally reached an absolute peak in the Middle Ages.

-After the Second World War (1939-1945), Georgia developed into an important wine supplier in the USSR, focusing on mass-produced wines.
+After the Second World War (1939-1945), Georgia developed into an important wine supplier in the USSR, focussing on mass-produced wines.
 By 1985, the area under vines had increased to 125,000 hectares.
-Then there was a severe setback due to the anti-alcohol campaign under Mikhail Gorbachev (*1931), as 40,000 hectares of vineyards were cleared and replaced by melon cultivation.
-At the time of independence from 1991, 75% of production was exported to Russia.
-In 2006, however, there was an import ban (on Moldovan wines, too, by the way), which Russia justified with the undrinkability of Georgian wines due to contamination with pesticides and pollutants.
-Georgia saw this as a politically motivated action against the new pro-Western government.
+Then the anti-alcohol campaign under Mikhail Gorbachev (*1931) caused a major setback, as 40,000 hectares of vineyards were cleared and replaced by melon cultivation.
+At the time of independence in 1991, 75% of production was exported to Russia.
+In 2006, however, there was a ban on imports (of Moldovan wines as well), which was justified by Russia on the grounds that Georgian wines were unfit for consumption due to contamination with pesticides and harmful substances.
+Georgia saw this as politically motivated action against the new pro-Western government.
 The Georgian wine industry was massively affected by this.
 The embargo was lifted at the end of 2011.

-Under the wind-protecting influence of the towering Caucasus, there are ideal climatic conditions for viticulture in varying degrees.
-The wine-growing areas are characterised by diverse soil conditions and are spread throughout the country.
-The main focus is in the east of the country.
-From a climatic point of view, there are 5 regions, these are Guria, Imeretia, Kakhetia, Kartlia and Ratscha-Letschchumi.
-These are divided into 12 wine-growing regions.
+Under the wind-protecting influence of the towering Caucasus Mountains, there are ideal climatic conditions for viticulture in various forms.
+The wine-growing regions are characterised by diverse soil conditions and are spread throughout the country.
+The focus is on the east of the country.
+From a climatic point of view, there are 5 regions: Guria, Imeretia, Kakheti, Kartlia and...